dotnet/roslyn/src/Metalama/doc/Modifications.md

 ### TimeBomb

-Prevents a version of Caravela Compiler to be used 90 days after it has been built, with a warning after 60 days.
+Prevents a version of Metalama Compiler to be used 90 days after it has been built, with a warning after 60 days.

-This code should be removed once Caravela is out of preview.
+This code should be removed once Metalama is out of preview.

 ### TreeTracker

 #### Tracking of nodes

-To support debugging and reporting diagnostics in user code, the Caravela Compiler tracks changes done to syntax trees during transformer execution and maintains a map from syntax nodes in modified trees to nodes in the original tree.
+To support debugging and reporting diagnostics in user code, the Metalama Compiler tracks changes done to syntax trees during transformer execution and maintains a map from syntax nodes in modified trees to nodes in the original tree.
 The central code for doing this is in `TreeTracker`.

 The way tracking works is that each tracked tree has its root node annotated and there is also a `ConditionalWeakTable` mapping each annotation to the original node.
 When a change is made inside a tracked subtree, new annotations are added, to make sure nodes can still be mapped to their originals.
 The annotation of the root of the tree is then changed, to indicate that it has been modified.